JPC SYSTEMIC PATHOLOGY

-History: Died after a two day history of listlessness.
-She had a history of laying rubber eggs with tissue/blood.
+HISTORY: This chicken died after a two day history of listlessness.
+She had a history of laying rubbery eggs with tissue/blood.

-Ovary: Ovarian tissue is multifocally effaced by an unencapsulated, densely cellular, infiltrative neoplasm composed of nest of polygonal cells forming irregular tubules and acini on a moderate fibrovascular stroma.
-Neoplastic cells have indistinct cell boarders, moderate amount of eosinophilic cytoplasm that often contains multiple 2-5 um round, eosinophilic cytoplasmic granules. (visible in less aulolytic areas) Nuclei are irregularly round with finely stippled chromatin and indistinct nucleoli.
-Anisocytosis and anisokaryosis are moderate and mitosis is less than 1 per 40 X HPF.
-Multifocally within the neoplasm are large areas of amorphous, eosinophilic material (secretory product)
+HISTOPATHOLOGIC DESCRIPTION (Slide a): Ovary: Effacing 40 % of the ovary and compressing adjacent ovarian stroma is an unencapsulated, well demarcated, densely cellular, infiltrative neoplasm composed of nests of polygonal cells forming irregular tubules and acini on a moderate fibrovascular stroma.
+Neoplastic cells have indistinct cell borders and a moderate amount of eosinophilic cytoplasm that often contains multiple, 2-5 um, round, eosinophilic cytoplasmic granules.
+Nuclei are irregularly round with finely stippled chromatin and indistinct nucleoli.
+Islands of neoplastic cells are often surrounded by fibroblasts and abundant fibrous connective tissue (desmoplasia).
+Anisocytosis and anisokaryosis are mild and mitoses average less than 1 per 10 40 X HPF.
+Multifocally within the neoplasm are large areas of amorphous, eosinophilic material (secretory product).

-- Only affects the left ovary, (left is functional, right persists as a small vestige)
+· Only affects the left ovary, (left is functional; right is vestigial)

-- Incidence increases with age and is up to 80% by 2 years of age in some breeds
+· Incidence increases with age and is 45% in aged commercial laying hens and up to 80% by 2 years of age in some breeds

-- In turkeys long photoperiods stimulated tumor growth and short photoperiods caused regression to the point of remission.
-Tumor growth was attenuated by melatonin making this a good model for human spontaneous adenocarcinoma.
+· In turkeys, long photoperiods stimulate tumor growth and short photoperiods cause regression, leading to remission; melatonin attenuates tumor growth, making this a good model for human spontaneous adenocarcinoma

 - Ranges from small, fleshy, round enlargements of follicles to enlarged, firm, gray-white cauliflower-like ovarian masses

-- Adenocarcinoma cells may penetrate through the muscularis and spread through the abdominal cavity.
-The muscular is mucosa under these implants becomes hyper plastic.
+· Neoplastic cells may penetrate through the muscularis and spread through the abdominal cavity; the muscularis mucosa under these implants becomes hyperplastic

-- Adenocarcinoma of oviduct origin are positive to ovalbumin, progesterone and estrogen receptors.
+· Adenocarcinomas of oviduct origin are positive for ovalbumin, progesterone and estrogen receptors

 Gross ovarian neoplasm: